Part II: Human computing

 Part 3: Beyond the interface (The Framework)

-Got an idea or something to share?
-Subscribe to our newsletter and follow the conversation on LinkedIn!
+Let’s shape the future of design together.
+Subscribe to our newsletter and join the conversation on LinkedIn!

 Doug Cook